rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 * Unwinding from another language into Rust if the entrypoint to that language is declared with `extern "C"` (contrary to the guidelines above)

-In the case of forced unwinding, this is safe if the new `"C unwind"` ABI is used and none of the unwound Rust frames contain destructors.
-In the case of an unwind coming from an `extern "C"` function, this behavior is always undefined.
+In the case of forced unwinding, this is safe with either the `"C"` ABI or the new `"C unwind"` ABI, as long as none of the unwound Rust frames contain destructors.

 If a non-forced foreign unwind would enter a Rust frame via an `extern "C unwind"` ABI boundary, but the Rust code is compiled with `panic=abort`, the